-The accompanying unaudited consolidated financial statements include the accounts of the Company and its subsidiaries, and in the opinion of management, include all necessary adjustments, consisting of only normal and recurring items, necessary for a fair statement of the Company's Consolidated Financial Statements as of September 30, 2018 and for the three and nine months ended September 30, 2018 and 2017 are unaudited and include all adjustments necessary to present a fair statement of results for the interim periods presented.
-Results of operations for the interim periods are not necessarily indicative of results for the entire year.
+The accompanying unaudited consolidated financial statements include the accounts of the Company and its subsidiaries, and in the opinion of management, include all necessary adjustments, consisting of only normal and recurring items, necessary for a fair statement of the Company's financial position and results of operations for the interim period.
 These financial statements have been prepared by the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and the applicable rules and regulations of the SEC.
 Accordingly, they do not include all information and footnotes required by GAAP for complete financial statements.
 Certain footnote disclosures normally included in financial statements prepared in accordance with GAAP have been condensed or omitted from this report pursuant to the rules of the SEC.
 The accompanying unaudited consolidated interim financial statements should be read in conjunction with the audited consolidated financial statements prepared in accordance with GAAP, and the related notes thereto, that are included in the Company's Special Report on Form 10-K for the fiscal year ended December 31, 2017 as filed with the SEC.
 The year-end balance sheet was derived from those audited financial statements.